Ma-Ko-dev/100DaysOfCode/README.md

 - [Day 93](https://github.com/Ma-Ko-dev/MaCron) - Fixed some bugs and added an Alert for when a Script produced an error, added more menu entries, the addDialog now remembers where he got a script the last time, scripts will now run once after they got added, logfile can be opened from MaCron via menu. ✔
 - [Day 94](https://github.com/Ma-Ko-dev/MaCron) - Added lots of small things, fixed some minor bugs and cleaned up the code a bit.
 Ready for release tomorrow! :D ✔
 - [Day 95](https://github.com/Ma-Ko-dev/MaCron) - MaCron got released.
 I fixed the last minor bugs and created a nice README for the repository.
 Feel free to follow the link to MaCron ✔
+- [Day 96](https://github.com/Ma-Ko-dev/MaCron) - Started to work on Multiprocessing for MaCron.
+I will hopefully finish it tomorrow.
+In the meantime i added minor changes :) ✔